8th biggest city in France, young and dynamic, Montpellier offers many treasures and is well worth a visit on its own.

 The historical medieval center, which entirely pedestrianized, is an invitation to stroll through the little streets and lounge around on one of the terrasses of the many cafés and wine bars.
 There are several monuments to discover : the must-see Place de la comédie with its famous fountain, the Saint-Pierre cathedral, the Saint-Roch church, the Sainte-Anne church which has been transformed into an art exhibition venue or even the "Arc de triomphe" and the parc du Peyrou...

-Guided visits of the city allow you to discover the mikvé, Jewish ritual baths and the faculty of medicine (the oldest in Europe still in operation) and the botanical garden.
+You can also take a free walking tour of the city with a friendly guide to learn more about its history (Try Montpellierfreetour).
 Art lovers will find what they are looking for at the Fabre museum, which exhibits classical pieces or at the brand new contemporary art museum: la Panacée.
 You can also choose to discover the city through is gastronomy with our food tours.

 The Antigone district was built by the catalan architect Ricardo Bofill at the end of the 70s.
 A long pedestrain avenue, scaterred with fountains is the main artery of the district which lnks the historical center to the river Lez.
 The impressive and pompous neo-greek style of the architecture is worth seeing.